 Pressure is the amount of force at which water is being pushed out of the boiler.
 It is measured in pounds per square inch or PSI.
 The pressure inside a boiler will determine how fast the water will boil.
 It is very crucial to maintain your boiler pressure.
 And track whether it is too high or too low.

-As your boiler heats cold water that runs through a circuit of pipework and radiators throughout your home, boiler water pressure either your boiler losing pressure or getting high is critical to maintain it.
 If you have a combinational boiler, a ‘filling loop’ that links to your water line will keep the pressure up.
-Your water pressure must be stable as the pipes expand and contract with the heat for your boiler to perform as safely and efficiently as possible.
-This ensures that no difficulties develop when your home is being heated.
+Your water pressure must be stable as the pipes expand and contract with the heat for your boiler to perform safely and efficiently.
+It ensures that no difficulties develop when your home is being heated.